ddo/node-orm2/Readme.md

 Using "unique: true" causes "ER_DUP_KEYNAME" on sync: [here](https://github.com/dresende/node-orm2/issues/326)

-I just do this for easier on npm deployment only.
+I just do this for easier on npm deployment.

 ##Installation